RicardoHS/ricardohs.github.io/content/curriculum.md

 I dont really like these kind of sections.
 The tools I use are constantly changing and learning new stuff is not a problem for me.
 Nevertheless some people find this list useful.

  - Programming: Python, R, Bash and Javascript on things I use daily.
 Julia, C/C++, C#, Java, GoLang on things I use sporadically and need to be briefly reviewed before re-use it.
- - Statistics: Data Analysis, Forecasting, Clustering, Dimmension Reduction, Time Series, Machine Learning, Deep Learning and more.
+ - Statistics: Data Analysis, Forecasting, Clustering, Dimmension Reduction, Time Series, Machine Learning, Deep Learning.
- - Tools/Stack: Sci-kit Learn, Pytorch, Numpy, Pandas, tidyverse, ORMs, Flask, Django, PostgreSQL, MongoDB and much much more (ask me if these kind of stuff is important for you)
+ - Tools/Stack: Sci-kit Learn, Pytorch, Numpy, Pandas, nltk, gensim, huggingface, tidyverse, ORMs, Flask, Django, PostgreSQL, MongoDB (ask me if these kind of stuff is important for you)
  - Software: GNU/Linux, Git, CI/CD, SQL, NoSQL, Web Scraping, Docker, Kubernetes, AWS, GCP, DigitalOcean, Bootstrap, Microservices and growing.